 In an article in The Local, Isabela Vrba tells us that according to the Langauge Council, Sweden is the home of about 200 different languages, making it one of the most multicultural countries on the European continent.

 However, she states that only five of these languages hold the status of an official minority language: Finnish, Meänkieli, the Sami languages, Yiddish and Romani.

 Here’s some background on each of these languages:

 • Finnish: Finnish, Vrba says, comes from a completely different language family than Swedish.
-However, as there are 70,000 Sweden Finns living in Sweden, who are mostly located around Stockholm and the Mälaren Valley, the language has been awarded an official status.
+However, as 70,000 Sweden Finns are living in Sweden, which is mostly located around Stockholm and the Mälaren Valley, the language has been awarded an official status.

-• Maënkieli: this language, that is also called Torne Valley Finish, is closely related to Finnish.
-According to Vrba, 55,000 Torne Valley Finns living in Sweden and speak the language: 50,000 of them live in the north of the country and 5,000 are based in Stockholm.
+• Maënkieli: this language, which is also called Torne Valley Finish, is closely related to Finnish.
+According to Vrba, 55,000 Torne Valley Finns live in Sweden and speak the language: 50,000 of them live in the north of the country and 5,000 are based in Stockholm.

-• Sami languages: this language is spoken by the Samis that are mainly located in the northern part of Sweden, Vrba states.
-The languages are at least 2,000 year old and are spoken by about 20,000-35,000 people.
+• Sami languages: this language is spoken by the Samis which are mainly located in the northern part of Sweden, Vrba states.
+The languages are at least 2,000 years old and are spoken by about 20,000-35,000 people.

 • Yiddish: in the 18th century, thousands of Jews relocated to Sweden.
 Now, Vrba says, this minority mainly lives in the country’s largest cities.
 Currently, there are about 20,000-25,000 Jews in the country.

 • Romani: in Sweden, there are about 50,000-100,000 Roma.
 The language consists of different variations, and according to Vrba, the language has been spoken in Sweden since the 16th century.